Form 656: Filling It Out

 Pro Tip: Use a paperclip to attach the two checks to the front of the Offer In Compromise documentation.
 The IRS has lost checks before and will do it again.

 Make sure you pair this form with the IRS Form 433-A(OIC) and see our guide on filling out IRS Form 433-A(OIC).
 Add both forms together and see the rest of our Offer In Compromise guide to get everything ready to send out!

 Don’t want to deal with the IRS, got better things to do with your time, or does this just seem all too confusing?
-Call us at (888) 515-4829, and have a free, no obligation consultation with one of our expert tax attorneys!
-You can also fill out our contact form at taxresolutionprofessionals.com and well get back to you quickly!
+To have a free, no obligation consultation with one of our expert tax attorneys, fill out our contact form and we’ll get back to you quickly!